navjeetdoad/A-Star-Algorithm-Visualizer/README.md

 Press the SPACE Key to start the traversal between the 2 points. <br />
 Press the C Key to clear the board. <br />

+An example of the capabilities of this program are shown below:

 ![](pathfinding.gif)